EdgarQuinones/NCAE-Cyber-Games/README.md

 # NCAE Cyber Games, Spring 2024
-During my time enrolled at the University of North Florida, I participated in the NCAE Red vs Blue competition.
+During my time enrolled at the University of North Florida, I participated in the NCAE Cyber Games Red vs Blue competition.
 I was the captain of a team of 8.
 Below are the resources we created, the event details, and the valuable knowledge we learned from this event.
 ## Team Members
 - Edgar Quinones - Team Captain
   - Responsibilities: Coordinating team efforts, and ensuring milestones are met.
 A blend of technical acumen and leadership skills is crucial.